 Should you glue a castle joint?

-- Type of pressure (vertical x horizontal)
+- The direction of stress (vertical vs. horizontal)

-- Visibility of the joint
+- The presence of gaps in the joint

 Let's Build It